The cPanel Home Screen

-- Disk Space Usage — The amount of disk space that your account occupies on the web server, in Megabytes.
-This number appears next to the amount of disk space your account is allocated (the "quota").
+- Disk Space Usage — The amount of disk space that your account occupies on your web server in Megabytes.
+This number appears next to the amount of disk space your account is allocated.

 - Monthly Bandwidth Transfer — The amount of data transferred to and from your account for the month to date in Megabytes.
 This number appears next to the total monthly bandwidth your account is allocated.

 - Note: You may notice discrepancies between information WHM provides and the information log processing program (such as AWStats, Webalizer, or Analog) provide.
 To learn more about this, read our documentation about bandwidth discrepancies.